observablehq/framework/docs/params.md

 const info = FileAttachment(`${observable.params.product}.json`).json();
 ```

 This is an exception: otherwise `FileAttachment` only accepts a static string literal as an argument since Framework uses [static analysis](./files#static-analysis) to find referenced files.
+If you need more flexibility, consider using a [page loader](./page-loaders) to generate the page.

 ## Params in loaders